wellyshen/react-cool-starter/README.md

 ## Troubleshooting

-* If you get the the following message in prodcution, try to run `yarn build` or `yarn start:prodcution` to re-generate the necessary `assets.json` file for enable related assets (e.g. javascript, styles etc.) working on universal rendering.
+* If you get the the following message in prodcution, try to run `yarn build` or `yarn start:prodcution` to re-generate the `assets.json` file for enable related assets (e.g. javascript, styles etc.) working on universal rendering.

 > Failed to load resource: the server responded with a status of 404 (Not Found)